HyperTag/documentation/src/content/cloud-destinations/twitter-ads.md

 If you're using Single Event Website Tags and have those mapped in, you should see specific pixels fire when triggering your respective events.

-For example, `analytics.track("Custom Event 1");`, based on the input above, would fire the Twitter Ads pixel `pixel1`, and so on.
+For example, `analytics.track('Custom Event 1')`, based on the input above, would fire the Twitter Ads pixel `pixel1`, and so on.